ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 9. Compile `CuratorHadoopInterface/src/edu/illinois/cs/cogcomp/hadoopinterface/infrastructure/JobHandler.java` into a JAR file.
 You will probably want to store this JAR in a separate `JobHandler` folder on the same level as `HadoopInterface` and `curator`.
 For reference, our directory structure looks like this:

 * `HadoopInterface`

     * `HadoopInterface.jar`

 * `JobHandler`

     * `JobHandler.jar`
 	* `lib`
 	* `scripts`

 * `curator-0.6.9/dist`

     * `client` (contains our `CuratorClient.class`)

 10. Congratulations, you've installed Hadoop, Curator, and the Curator-Hadoop interface!

 ### Running a Job ###

 The Curator-Hadoop interface takes input and produces output in a Thrift-serialized file format.
-By default, it will launch a locally-running Curator that will read in those Thrift-serialized records and adds them to the Curator's database.
+By default, it will launch a locally-running Curator that will read in those Thrift-serialized records and add them to the Curator's database.
 One day, you may be able to visit the [Curator](http://cogcomp.cs.illinois.edu/trac/wiki/Curator) webpage to acquire a file reader for this format.

 1. Make sure that your input files are in Thrift-serialized format, consistent, and organized in a common directory for each job. *Consistent* means that you should be prepared to (re-)run all dependent annotators up to your requested annotation and starting with the lowest common existing annotation in a *random* sample of 25 files in the input directory.
 It is preferred that all of your documents in a given job have the same existing annotations.